ppriyank/Deep-neural-network-for-traffic-sign-recognition-systems/README.md

 ## Notes:

--ASGD Works best among all optimizers for me for Learning Rate : 10^-2
+- ASGD Works best among all optimizers for me for Learning Rate : 10^-2
--Class imbalance is removed prior to training
+- Class imbalance is removed prior to training
--Learning Rate Decay worsenes the performance
+- Learning Rate Decay worsenes the performance
--Data Augmentation in general decreases performance -Architecture is changed slighlty from the  original set of layers -Currently Gaussian filter is kept constant for LCN, where as ideally it should be chosed at random during run-time
+- Data Augmentation in general decreases performance
+- Architecture is changed slighlty from the  original set of layers
+- Currently Gaussian filter is kept constant for LCN, where as ideally it should be chosed at random during run-time

 ![Main Architecture](https://github.com/ppriyank/Deep-neural-network-for-traffic-sign-recognition-systems/blob/master/Main%20Architecture.png)